| | ||

 |

-I am currently the Head of the Christian
+am currently an Associate Professor and the Head of the Christian Doppler Laboratory

-Doppler Laboratory for Artificial Intelligence and Optimization for Planning
+for Artificial Intelligence and Optimization for Planning and Scheduling

-Group, Vienna University of Technology.
+at TU Wien (Vienna University of Technology).
 I obtained in 1996 the degree 'inxhinier i diplomuar'

-received my Ph.D. in Computer Science from Vienna
+Kosova.
+I received my Ph.D. in Computer Science

 Scheduling (staff scheduling, shift design,